The Fruit of Grisaia

 The Fruit of Grisaia (グリザイアの果実, Gurizaia no Kajitsu) is a Japanese adult visual novel, the first in a series of visual novels by Frontwing, with character designs by Akio Watanabe and Fumio.
 It was released in February 2011 for Windows, and it was later ported to the PlayStation Portable and PlayStation Vita.
 Two sequel visual novels were also produced for Windows: The Labyrinth of Grisaia in February 2012 and The Eden of Grisaia in May 2013.
 The three games have been licensed in English and published worldwide by Sekai Project in 2015.
 There have been two manga adaptations published by Akita Shoten and Mag Garden.
 A 13-episode anime television series animated by Eight Bit and produced by NBCUniversal aired in Japan from October to December 2014.
 Subsequently, anime adaptations of the two sequel games aired between April and June 2015.
 An anime film adaptation of Grisaia: Phantom Trigger premiered on March 15, 2019.
 A sequel to the film titled Grisaia: Phantom Trigger the Animation Stargazer premiered on November 27, 2020.
-An anime television series adaptation of Grisaia: Phantom Trigger has been announced.
+An anime television series adaptation of Grisaia: Phantom Trigger aired from January to March 2025.

 Gameplay

 The Fruit of Grisaia is a romance visual novel in which the player assumes the role of Yūji Kazami.
-Much of its gameplay is spent on reading the story's narrative and dialogue.
-The text in the game is accompanied by character sprites, which represent who Yūji is talking to, over background art.
 Throughout the game, the player encounters CG artwork at certain points in the story, which take the place of the background art and character sprites.
 The Fruit of Grisaia follows a branching plot line with multiple endings, and depending on the decisions that the player makes during the game, the plot will progress in a specific direction.

 There are five main plot lines that the player will have the chance to experience, one for each heroine.
 Throughout gameplay, the player is given multiple options to choose from, and text progression pauses at these points until a choice is made.
 Some decisions can lead the game to end prematurely, which offer an alternative ending to the plot.
 To view all plot lines in their entirety, the player will have to replay the game multiple times and choose different choices to further the plot to an alternate direction.
 Throughout gameplay, there are scenes with sexual CGs depicting Yūji and a given heroine having sex.